 Below, I’ve broken down 18 comic strips according to their level of difficulty to help you pick something that is appropriate for your level.
 I’ve included a visual sample for each but you can find many more online by typing the name of the comic strip and “extrait”, meaning extract.
 For example, Astérix et Obélix extrait or extraits and then clicking on Google Images for visual results.
-(And comic strip is called une bande dessinée in French.)
-The name of each comic strip also directly links to FNAC‘s store (most popular books and multimedia store in France) if you want to have an idea of the book covers.
+(And comic strip is called une bande dessinée or BD in French.)
+The name of each comic strip also directly links to FNAC‘s store (the most popular books and multimedia store in France) if you want to have an idea of the book covers.

-Anyway, without further ado, here they are!
+And now, without further ado, here they are!

 Most of the comic strips in this list are about the adventures of a little boy and are aimed at children which is why they are so great for you if you’re currently at an elementary level.

 - Les blagues de Toto (Schoolboy) – FRENCH, 2004.
 (Click here for a sample.)

 - Cédric (Schoolboy) – BELGIAN, 1986 (Click here for a sample.)